lakelandPBS/self-hosted-pbs-kids/README.md

 # Installation
 Once your stations domain has been white listed by PBS digital support, just clone this repo (or download & extract the archive) in to the directory you want the module to appear (e.g. `~/public_html/someDirectory/`).

 Finally, copy `config-example.php` to `config.php`.
-Then make the needed changes to brand this for your station.
+Then make the needed changes in `config.php` to brand this for your station.

 # Other